sovity/dataspace-portal/authority-portal-backend/authority-portal-api/README.md

 ## About this component

-Specification of Authority Portal API endpoints, for example endpoints for the Authority Portal UI.
+Specification of Data Space Portal API endpoints, for example endpoints for the Data Space Portal UI.

 ## License